March 1, 2019

 But Paul didn’t dwell on that.
 In fact, he mentioned it rather reluctantly.
 Once, when he needed to bring a word of correction to the church in Corinth, in his second letter to them, Paul found it necessary to lay out some of the persecution he had suffered:

-In addition to all that, he carried the responsibility for caring for and discipling all the churches he had founded on his three missionary journeys (v.
-28).
+In addition to all of that, he carried the responsibility for caring for and discipling all the churches he had founded on his three missionary journeys (2 Corinthians 11:28).
 Imagine having to disciple many churches in varied locations in the First Century!

-Then he recounts for the Corinthians the time when the governor of Damascus tried to arrest him, and he had to be hustled out, over the city’s wall, being lowered from a window in a basket! (v.
-32-33)
+Then he recounts for the Corinthians the time when the governor of Damascus tried to arrest him, and he had to be hustled out, over the city’s wall, being lowered from a window in a basket!
+(2 Corinthians 11:32-33)

 Then he reminds them of his “thorn the flesh”—a physical ailment he suffered from chronically.
 Finally, he wraps it up with,

-“For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory.”
-(2 Corinthians 4:17)
+“For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory” (2 Corinthians 4:17).

 He called what he suffered “momentary” and “light.”
 How in the world could he call all this we’ve read about “light”?
 When he weighed it all out compared to Heaven’s glories and compared to what the Lord Jesus suffered.